 I have hitchhiked the United States for most of 20 years.
 I am a Christian.
-I have had two books self-published: High Plains Drifter: A Hitchhiking Journey Across America (2008) and The First Time I Rode a Freight Train & other hitchhiking stories (2012).
+I have had three books self-published: High Plains Drifter: A Hitchhiking Journey Across America (2008), The First Time I Rode a Freight Train & other hitchhiking stories (2012) and Writings from the Road (2016).
 I graduated from Iowa State University in 1995 with a BA in English Literature.
-I have been influenced by monastic and pentecostal Christianity.
+I have been influenced by monastic and Pentecostal Christianity.

 A short story, “High Plains Drifter”, was published by Ethos Magazine (Iowa State University) in 1995.
 Two poems, “Shiloh” and “A Prophet’s Eyes”, were published by Ethos in 1997.
 I also had a number of hitchhiking stories published on Digihitch.com.